McFACTS/McFACTS/.github/PULL_REQUEST_TEMPLATE.md

 <!--
 Thank you for contributing a pull request!
 Here are a few tips to help you.
+Please be detailed where necessary.
-Please complete -->
+-->

 <!--/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\-->